Applecrisps/Crunch/README.md

 # Crunch
 Mandelbrot Set
-Useing the Fractal and Attrator "Strange Attrator"
+Useing Fractal and Attrator "Strange Attrator"

 Constent Zoom out will cause walls to close in.